martinghunt/ziplign/docs/viewing.rst

 -----------------

 Matches that are shown can be filtered by minimum length or percent identity, using the boxes in the left panel.
+If it is not already selected, press the "filter" icon to show the filter options.

 .. image:: pics/tna_docs_match_filter.png
-   :width: 180
+   :width: 140
    :alt: screenshot of match filter controls

 By default, only matches longer than 100bp and at least 90% identity are